cetz-package/cetz/src/path-util.typ

   return s.at(2)
 }

-/// Calculate bounding points for a list of path segments
+/// Calculates the bounding points for a list of path segments
 ///
 /// - segments (array): List of path segments
-/// -> array: List of vectors
+/// -> array
 #let bounds(segments) = {
   let bounds = ()